Machine learning: Theory

-A core objective of a learner is to generalize from its experience.
+A core objective of a learner is to generalise from its experience.
 Generalization in this context is the ability of a learning machine to perform accurately on new, unseen examples/tasks after having experienced a learning data set.
 The training examples come from some generally unknown probability distribution (considered representative of the space of occurrences) and the learner has to build a general model about this space that enables it to produce sufficiently accurate predictions in new cases.